-Note-all students approved to live off campus will have their financial aid readjusted.
+All students approved to live off campus will have their financial aid reviewed.
 In general, this may mean that the student will see a decrease in financial aid.
 Therefore, all students are encouraged to talk to personnel in the Financial Aid Office before submitting an appeal.